YaoGroup/DIFFICE_jax/tutorial/README.md

 where $(u, v)$, $h$ and $\mu$ are the velocity vector, thickness and viscosity of the floating ice, respectively.
 For the tutorial example in this folder, we consider the floating ice moving in a confined rectangular domain.
-The domain size and the boundary conditions of the ice flow are provided in the figure below.
+The domain size and the associated boundary conditions of the ice flow are listed in the figure below.
 Combining the equations and boundary conditions, the

 ![Boundary conditions for generating synthetic data. \label{fig:bdcond}](COMSOL/IceShelf2D_bd.png)